Shigoto-dev19/sha256-o1js/REPORT.md

 - All unit bitwise function work seamlessly asserted to common JS bitwise functions used in [verified SHA256 code](https://www.movable-type.co.uk/scripts/sha256.html).
 - Check endianess compliance here and there but still the same problem.
 - Suspect error source from preprocessing .
 I will start testing preprocessing outputs on DAY4.
+- Testing code is quite practical when developing zkapps but is not compliant with provable code debugging, that means that tests may pass semantically as normal TS code but it may not be deployable i.e. provable(circuit).

 ### DAY4: 12th December
 - Add tests for binary conversion